lug-tw/HexBase/README.md

 HexBase
 =============

-The basement for all the Hex Geeks!
+The basement(2F) for all the Hex Geeks!